 Public health promotes and protects the health of people and the communities where they live, learn, work, and play.
 The public health curriculum provides a broad base of knowledge and skills to prepare students to enter the public health workforce or a graduate program in public health, health education, health promotion, or other health-related fields.
-The program partners with Virginia Community Colleges and offers an online, transfer-friendly “2+2” plan of study.
+The program offers a 100% online track, a 2+2 transfer track, or an on-campus/hybrid track as plans of study.

 Students will be eligible to take the Certified Health Education Specialist (CHES) examination upon graduation.

 For more detailed program information and requirements, visit our Academic Catalog.

 The Bachelor of Science in Public Health is an interdisciplinary degree that prepares students to improve community health and wellness through education, advocacy, and service.

 Students will learn to promote healthy lifestyles and tackle pressing community health needs, such as chronic disease, substance use addiction, aging populations, mental illness, outbreaks, and disaster preparedness.